Fake (Simply Red song)

 "Fake" is a song written and recorded by British soft rock group Simply Red.
 It was released in July 2003 as the second single from the album, Home.
 It was the next single after their international smash hit "Sunrise".
 It reached number-one on the US Billboard Dance Club Play chart on the week of 14 February 2004.

 Music video

-The music video was filmed at a nightclub in Watford, England and was directed by Andy Morahan.
+The music video was filmed at a nightclub in Watford, England on 8 May 2003 and was directed by Andy Morahan.
 It features Mick Hucknall walking around in the nightclub and talking to people who look like famous artists and celebrities.
-Among them are doubles of Eminem, Ozzy Osbourne, Naomi Campbell, Kylie Minogue, Diana Ross, Robert De Niro, Madonna, Britney Spears, Pamela Anderson, Cameron Diaz, Pierce Brosnan, Sean Connery, Halle Berry, Michael Jackson, Joan Collins, Cher, David Beckham and Victoria Beckham.
+Among them are doubles of Arnold Schwarzenegger, Eminem, Ozzy Osbourne, Naomi Campbell, Kylie Minogue, Diana Ross, Robert De Niro, Madonna, Britney Spears, Pamela Anderson, Cameron Diaz, Pierce Brosnan, Sean Connery, Halle Berry, Michael Jackson, Joan Collins, Cher, David Beckham and Victoria Beckham.
 Hucknall also meets his own double.
 It also features Hucknall in a library when the line "I read a book and it's your face" is said.